tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-27-docusaurus-lens-docs-as-code-tables.md

 ## Meandering thoughts on my 2022 site analytics

 I updated my site analytics page for 2022.
 I usually do this at the turn of the year, particularly when renewing ads on the site, but this year I postponed it until last weekend.
 In this meandering post, I talk transparently about a variety of site-related challenges and issues, from content focus to newsletter subscribers, monetization, and more.
-[Read more >](https://idrbwrtng.com/site-analytics-2022)
+[Read more >](https://idbwrtng.com/site-analytics-2022)

 {% include ads.html %}

 ## HTML table formatting with ChatGPT and Bard

 Did you know that AI tools like ChatGPT and Bard are wizards at table formatting?
 Throw any natural language instruction at them about tables, and they can transform the data quickly and efficiently into well-constructed HTML tables, either as raw code or as a rendered table.
 For the latter, just copy/paste the rendered table into Google Docs and use the [Docs to Markdown extension](https://workspace.google.com/u/0/marketplace/app/docs_to_markdown/700168918607) to export the code as HTML.
 After doing this, you’ll probably never code an HTML table by hand again.
-[Tables in ChatGPT and what you can do with them](https://chatgpt-guide.se/tables-in-chatgpt-and-what-you-can-do-with-them) article provides some more basics about prompts, but honestly you don’t need detailed instructions to be successful.
+[Tables in ChatGPT and what you can do with them](https://chatgpt-guide.se/tables-in-chatgpt-and-what-you-can-do-with-them)  provides some more basics about prompts, but honestly you don’t need detailed instructions to be successful.